Thikana (film): Production

 During the film's shooting actress Smita Patil became pregnant but continued working for the film.
 She cited that housemaids also work when they are pregnant.
 She died on 13 December 1986 due to childbirth complications, just a few days after the birth of her and Raj Babbar's son Prateik Babbar.

 Arshad Warsi assisted Bhatt for Kaash and Thikana.

 Reception

-Akshay Shah of Planet Bollywood gave the film a rating of 8/10.
+Akshay Shah of PlanetBollywood.com gave the film a rating of 8/10.
 He praised the story, direction, Suresh Oberoi and Anil Kapoor's performance.
-Shah felt that Kapoor's performance was under-rated.
+Shah felt that Kapoor's performance was underrated.
 He called Patil a "disappointment" and termed the remaining cast as "average".
 He also said that Paresh Rawal or Kader Khan could have done better than Avtar Gill in the MP's role.
 Mint's Nandini Ramnath called Patil's role one of her most underrated ones.
-DAWN has called the film "one of [Bhatt's] most searching studies of flexible middle-class morality".
+Dawn has called the film "one of [Bhatt's] most searching studies of flexible middle-class morality".
 Despite the critical acclaim, it was a commercial failure.